AishwaryaANair/cs685_novelty_score/README.md

-# LLM Creativity Benchmark Suite
+# Assessing Novelty in LLMs

 This project provides a **comprehensive suite of benchmarks** for evaluating the creative capabilities of Large Language Models (LLMs) across multiple domains: